This information explains what opioids are and how to take them safely.

 Opioids are strong painkillers prescribed to help with moderate to severe pain.
 They’re also called narcotics.
 While opioids come with some risks, they can help you manage your pain.
 It’s important to follow your healthcare provider’s instructions and the tips in this resource when taking opioids.

-You may be prescribed opioids when other medications don’t help with your pain or may interfere with your cancer treatment.
-Opioids can help you manage your pain so that you’re able to do your daily activities and improve your quality of life.
+You may be prescribed opioids when other medications don’t help with your pain or affect your cancer treatment.
+Opioids can help you manage your pain so you can do your daily activities and improve your quality of life.

 Some commonly prescribed opioids are: